One question coaches frequently ask is how they can best adjust their volleyball practice plans for different points in the season.

 The following video shows how this particular six-on-six game looks.
 Note that on the first point, the hitter earned three points for tooling the block down the line and out of bounds.

-DEVELOPING A GOOD RAPPORT WITH PLAYERS
+TIP: DEVELOP A GOOD RAPPORT WITH PLAYERS

 Mattox communicates with his players in a very direct manner, and he isn't shy about using a little sarcasm.
 His view is that players appreciate honest feedback and that it doesn't help them if he's always telling them how great they are.